Hamiltonian Monte Carlo (HMC)

 Simulation Controls

-HMC has two key tuning parameters: the step size \(\epsilon\) (how large each leapfrog step is) and the number of steps \(L\) (how long the trajectory is).
-The product \(L \times \epsilon\) determines the trajectory length.
+HMC has two tuning parameters: the step size \(\epsilon\) and the number of leapfrog steps \(L\).
+Their product \(L \times \epsilon\) is the total trajectory length, which determines how far the sampler can move in one iteration.

 Same distributions as Metropolis-Hastings for direct comparison.

-HMC Trajectory Visualization
+Trajectory Visualization

 Joint Posterior Distribution π(x₁, x₂)